-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this discussion, we’re going to talk about how to configure and lock down Acrobat Reader using Group Policy and PolicyPak.

 But a user can just check it if they want to, or they click on “Security” and they uncheck “Verify signatures when the document is opened.”
 They go to “Security (Enhanced),”and let’s – even though Adobe recommends you leave “Enhanced Security” enabled – let’s go ahead and uncheck it.
 Again, we’re thinking about as if we were a user here.

 What we want to try to do is to ensure that the settings that we deliver, because it’s important to our company, is what happens in our applications.
 Let’s go ahead and close out Acrobat Reader here.
 Now we’re ready to go to use Group Policy to do this.
 The first thing we want to do here is let’s go to “C:Program FilesPolicyPakExtensions.”
 Like our other videos, the PreConfigured PolicyPaks and the PolicyPaks you create will live here under the “C:Program FilesPolicyPakExtensions” folder.